 I’ve been asked whether Christians can practice cremation.
 While I still wouldn’t say cremation is a sin, I would say there are good reasons Christians should choose burial over cremation.
 While many practices are not explicitly forbidden by Scripture, there is often enough information to help us make the best decision.
 Here are nine reasons to choose burial over cremation.

-1. Choose burial over cremation, because cremation was the practice of pagans.
+1. Cremation was the practice of pagans.

 Cremation began as early as 3000BC, making it a common practice around the nation of Israel in the Old Testament.
 Rome embraced cremation around 600BC, making it a common practice around the church in the New Testament.
 But we never see cremation practiced by God’s people in the Old or New Testaments even though they had great familiarity with it.